-Expansion facts:
+Expansion Facts

 –In 1998, the Oakland City Council approved an expansion of the Oakland Zoo into Knowland Park.
 Park users protested, but were persuaded by a Memorandum of Understanding signed by zoo CEO Joel Parrott to withdraw their opposition.
 The expansion proposed included a 7500 sq ft visitor center sited on already-disturbed land on the west side of the ridgeline.
 (Click here to see the 1996 Master Plan and click here to see the 1998 Memo of Understanding.)